 - a.
-Affiliate1 an entity linked directly or indirectly to the Bank by means of: - (1) Ownership, control as defined under "e" below, or power to vote of at least twenty percent (20%) of the outstanding voting stock of the Bank, or vice-versa; - (2) Interlocking directorship or officership, where the director or officer concerned owns, controls as defined under "e" below, or has the power to vote, at least twenty percent (20%) of the outstanding voting stock of the entity; - (3) Common ownership, whereby the common stockholders own at least ten percent (10%) of the outstanding voting stock of the Bank and at least twenty percent (20%) of the outstanding voting stock of the entity; - (4) Management Contract or any other arrangement granting power to the Bank to direct or cause the direction of management and policies of the entity; or - (5) Permanent proxy or voting trusts in favor of the Bank constituting at least twenty percent (20%) of the outstanding voting stock of the entity, or vice versa. - b.
-Board of Directors2 the governing body elected by the stockholders that exercises the corporate powers of the Bank, conducts all business, and controls its resources. - c.
-Corporate Governance3 the system of stewardship and control to guide organizations in fulfilling their long-term economic, moral, legal, and social obligations towards their stakeholders.
+Affiliate1 an entity linked directly or indirectly to the Bank by means of: - (1) Ownership, control as defined under "f" below, or power to vote of at least twenty percent (20%) of the outstanding voting stock of the Bank, or vice-versa; - (2) Interlocking directorship or officership, where the director or officer concerned owns, controls as defined under "f" below, or has the power to vote, at least twenty percent (20%) of the outstanding voting stock of the entity; - (3) Common ownership, whereby the common stockholders own at least ten percent (10%) of the outstanding voting stock of the Bank and at least twenty percent (20%) of the outstanding voting stock of the entity; - (4) Management Contract or any other arrangement granting power to the Bank to direct or cause the direction of management and policies of the entity; or - (5) Permanent proxy or voting trusts in favor of the Bank constituting at least twenty percent (20%) of the outstanding voting stock of the entity, or vice versa.